-The advisory remains in effect for Dungeness crab in state waters north of the Sonoma/Mendocino County Line (Latitude 38° 46.1' N) and for rock crabs in state waters around Santa Cruz, Santa Rosa, the San Miguel Islands and areas north of Latitude 35° 40' N (near Piedras Blancas Light Station in San Luis Obispo County), due to continued elevated levels of domoic acid in crabs from those areas.
+The advisory also remains in effect for rock crab in areas north of Latitude 35° 40'N (near Piedras Blancas Light Station in San Luis Obispo County), and for Dungeness crab in state waters north of the Sonoma/Mendocino County Line (Latitude 38° 46.1' N) due to continued elevated levels of domoic acid in crabs from those areas.

-CDPH and the Office of Environmental Health Hazard Assessment concur that meat from Dungeness crabs caught along the coast south of the Sonoma/Mendocino County line is safe to consume.
-However, consumers are advised to not eat the viscera (internal organs, also known as "butter" or "guts") of crabs.
+CDPH and the Office of Environmental Health Hazard Assessment concur that rock crabs caught in the areas around the Channel Islands that have been removed from the advisory are safe to consume.
+However, as a precaution, consumers are advised not eat the viscera (internal organs, also known as "butter" or "guts") of crabs.
 The viscera usually contain much higher levels of domoic acid than crab body meat.
 When whole crabs are cooked in liquid, domoic acid may leach from the viscera into the cooking liquid.
 Water or broth used to cook whole crabs should be discarded and not used to prepare dishes such as sauces, broths, soups or stews (for example, cioppino or gumbo), stocks, roux, dressings or dips.